terra-quantum-public/tq42sdk/docs/source/Python_Developer_Guide/Submitting_and_Monitoring_a_Run.md

 The preceding command consists of the following elements:

-- `exp` is a flag set to an experiment to which the run should be assigned.
+- `experiment_id` is a flag set to an experiment to which the run should be assigned.

 - `compute` is a flag set to the pre-configured compute infrastructure you selected.